grizendi/chessgame/README.md

 - Click a piece to see its possible moves
 - Basic movement rules for all pieces
 - Automatic pawn promotion to queen when reaching the last rank

-The game currently supports two players taking turns on the same device.
+- Simple AI controls the black pieces

 Castling and en passant are not implemented.